 Maria neared him still, placing one finger to her lips as she reached for something at his belt.
 “You said you sleep with a knife, my dear Giorgio, but I see you have started carrying it with you all times!
 You are starting to get the hang of me being your captain, yes?”

-Maria plucked the knife from his side, flipped it and caught it by the tip of its blade, before hurtling in the direction of one of the buildings behind him.
+Maria plucked the knife from his side, flipped it and caught it by the tip of its blade, before hurtling it in the direction of one of the buildings behind him.
 The knife whistled through one of the open window there—a sound followed by a loud grunt and then a thud.

 Maria brushed past the others and headed to the building she had sent the knife into.
 She leapt in through the window and landed deftly on the wooden floor inside.
 There was a trail of blood there leading to the corner of the room, and within that corner resided a panting man clutching his left arm.
-He was tall and dark with bottle green eyes.
+He was tall and dark with blue eyes.
 He tensed as Maria approached him.

 Her gaze flicked to his sides.
 No weapons.